 How to Avoid Bengal Scams

-3) Check to make sure the pictures they are using are really theirs.
+4) Check to make sure the pictures they are using are really theirs.
 Use Google reverse image.
 Here's the link: https://images.google.com/?gws_rd=ssl Just save the picture they are using and upload it.
 The search will show you other sites that the image is on.
 If you see the picture they are using on another breeders website it could be stolen.
 You would have to do some research and see who stole the picture and who really owns it but it should be pretty easy to figure out.

-6) Ask for their vets name and phone number so you can call and get a reference!
+7) Ask for their vets name and phone number so you can call and get a reference!
 ALL good breeders should have this info readily available at all times.
 Ours is Dr. Diana Hamilton at Denham Springs Animal Hospital.
 Phone number is 225-665-8271.

-9) Do not buy kittens off Craigslist or any similar site!!!!
+10) Do not buy kittens off Craigslist or any similar site!!!!
 ALL reputable breeders WILL have a website!

 Please do not support backyard breeding.
 It's very important that the cats are tested for genetic disease, given the best veterinary care, fed the best food, constantly interacted with, given proper medications and vaccinations, and are treated with unconditional love.
-I can not even keep count of the number of people that have told me they bought an unregistered kitten from somewhere really cheap and they either had major health issues, died, or were so unsocial they could never really earn the cat's trust and have them act like the loving affectionate cats that you see from quality breeders.
+I can not even keep count of the number of people that have told me they bought an unregistered kitten from somewhere really cheap and they either had major health issues, it died, or was so unsocial they could never earn the cat's trust and have them act like the loving affectionate cats that you see from quality breeders.

 Here's one of many emails I've received about someone stealing my pictures to try and scam people out of money.
 I now watermark ALL my pictures and videos.